-I’ve previously calculated long-distance movement and flight, but sometimes interaction is more immediate.
-An issue I’ve bumped into over the years is the (grounded) PCs interacting with flying creatures.
-When PCs have used the Fly spell, it’s rarely been for combat.
-The DMG defines most aerial combat as, “a swoop and slash, hit-and-run affair.”
-The DMG then defines maneuverability without detailing melee combat for creatures in flight.
-It’s been obvious that flying creatures could attack while flying, and clearly combat doesn’t happen at Initiative (because the creature’s location would rarely line up).
-But how complicated is it?
+While my grounded PCs have interacted with flying creatures, PCs have rarely used even the Fly spell for combat.
+I’ve previously calculated long-distance movement and flight, but aerial combat is more immediate.
+The DMG defines aerial combat as, “a swoop and slash, hit-and-run affair,” with specifics for movement and maneuverability for creatures in flight—without detailing melee combat.
+It’s been obvious that flying creatures could attack while flying, but clearly combat doesn’t happen at Initiative (because creature locations would rarely line up).
+How complicated is it?

 - Class B (120°) creatures require six segments to reach full speed.
 That translates to roughly three-quarters normal movement in the first round.
-Class B also require 5 segments to come to a full stop—half movement in a round before a hover.
-Class B creatures can also remain airborne at less than half-speed.
-The Fly spell is class B, but specifically permits full vertical as half normal rate.
+Class B creatures require 5 segments to come to a full stop—half movement in a round before a hover.
+Class B creatures can remain airborne at less than half-speed.

 - Class C (90°) creatures require a full round to reach full airspeed, translating to half-movement in the first round.
-For Class C, half-speed is also the minimum to maintain flight.
-Class C also can’t hover.
-Exception: The magic carpet is class C as pertaining to maneuverability, but can hover or move at any desired speed.
-Much like the Fly spell, spell-casting is possible from a magic carpet if hovering or moving slowly (3” or less).
+For Class C, half-speed is also the minimum to maintain flight, with no ability to hover.
+Exceptions: The Carpet of Flying is Class C as pertaining to maneuverability, but can hover or move at any desired speed.
+The Broom of Flying can move at full speed the first round.

 - Class E (30°) creatures require four rounds to reach full speed: 1” the first round, a quarter movement in the second round, half movement the third round, and three-quarters movement in the fourth round.

-- Creatures moving at half-speed turn as one class better.
+- Flying creatures moving at half-speed (with a normal load) turn as one class better.

-While the DMG describes aerial combat as a hit-and-run affair, standard melee and Initiative rules don’t work.
-PCs can normally move, or attack, or charge (where charge has implications for AC, To Hit, and Movement Rate).
+Grounded PCs can move, or attack, or charge (where charge has implications for AC, To Hit, and Movement).
+Aerial combat doesn’t work as a hit-and-run affair with standard melee and Initiative rules.
 In the BtB combat sequence, actions are, in order:

 - discharge missiles or magical attacks